bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Hi!
 Welcome to the world of CSS or Cascading Style Sheets.

-In this module, we\'re going go over exactly what CSS is, and introduce you to how important it is and making effective Web sites.
+In this module, we&#39;re going go over exactly what CSS is, and introduce you to how important it is and making effective Web sites.

-We\'re going to cover the Web before CSS, and how it came about.
+We&#39;re going to cover the Web before CSS, and how it came about.
 Show you awesome examples of all the powerful things you can do with CSS.
 Walk you through setting up your machine so that you can write and test your own HTML CSS Web sites.

 And then finally by the end of the module you write your own first piece of CSS.